- Law Enforcement & Public Safety

 Emergency Management/Services Director, Bucks County Department of Emergency Services

 Robert J. Kagel

 Michael O. Vest

 The Executive Board oversees and takes input from subject matter experts in five Work Groups, which are further divided into Subcommittees.

-Workgroup and subcommittees meet regularly and contain representatives from each of the five counties, plus other partners in the public, non-profit, and private sectors.
+Workgroup and subcommittees meet regularly and contain representatives from each of the six counties, plus other partners in the public, non-profit, and private sectors.